Australian Open 2023 results: Alfie Hewett and Gordon Reid to meet in quarter-finals - NewsBreak

 BBC

-Australian Open 2023 results: Alfie Hewett into wheelchair singles and doubles finals in Melbourne
+Australian Open 2023 results: Novak Djokovic beats Andrey Rublev & Tommy Paul ends Ben Shelton run

 Coverage: Commentary every day from 07:00 GMT on BBC Radio 5 Sports Extra 'Tennis Breakfast' live from Melbourne, with selected live text commentaries and match reports on the BBC Sport website & app.
-Britain's Alfie Hewett will contest two Australian Open finals after winning his semi-finals in both the wheelchair...

-Tennis-Djokovic targets 10th Australian Open final, Paul looks to flip the script

-MELBOURNE, Jan 26 (Reuters) - As title contenders fall by the wayside at Melbourne Park, Novak Djokovic's march to a 22nd Grand Slam crown carries an air of inevitability, with American first-time semi-finalist Tommy Paul next in the super Serbian's crosshairs on Friday.
+Nine-time champion Novak Djokovic has reached the Australian Open semi-finals, sweeping aside fifth seed Andrey Rublev in...

 Olympian Tragically Dies